City of Sydney

 We widened Shea’s Creek channel and built a shared path.
 This provides a safe space for people walking and riding bikes along its eastern side, from Maddox Street to the mouth of Alexandra Canal.

-The $140 million Green Square stormwater drain won the Infrastructure Project Innovation Award for NSW at the 2019 NSW Water Awards.
+The $140 million Green Square stormwater drain has taken out a prestigious silver medal at the International Water Association’s Project Innovation Awards held in Copenhagen, Denmark.
+It also won the Infrastructure Project Innovation Award for NSW at the 2019 NSW Water Awards.